NCLEX Instructor-Vocational Nursing

 Gurnick Academy of Medical Arts is a leading Bay Area private healthcare college offering an extensive variety of nursing and allied healthcare programs such as: Vocational Nurse, Psychiatric Technician and Bachelor of Science in Nursing (RN to BSN pathway) as well as Nursing Assistant, Medical Assistant, Dental Assistant and Phlebotomy Technician and healthcare programs: Associate of Science in Physical Therapist Assistant, Ultrasound Technology, MRI, Radiologic Technology, and Bachelor of Science in Diagnostic Medical Imaging.

-We are currently seeking an NCLEX Integration Coordinator/Instructor for our Vocational Nurse Program at our San Mateo Campus.
+We are currently seeking a NCLEX Integration Coordinator/Instructor for our Vocational Nurse (VN) program at our Fresno Campus.
+This is a full time position.

 Essential Job Duties and Responsibilities